THE pathways to prosperity network

-The Pathways to Prosperity Network—a collaboration of Jobs for the Future, the Harvard Graduate School of Education, and member states and regions—is building systems of grade 9-14+ STEM college and career pathways.
+The Pathways to Prosperity Network—a collaboration of JFF, the Harvard Graduate School of Education, and member states and regions—is building systems of grade 9-14+ STEM college and career pathways.
 Our pathways create new opportunities for young people, provide employers with a talent pipeline of young professionals, and strengthen state and regional economies.

 More than half of young Americans reach their mid-twenties without the skills and credentials needed for success in today’s demanding economy.
 By 2020, 65% of jobs will require postsecondary credentials, especially in high-demand STEM fields, which have rewarding career opportunities for people with two-year degrees and industry-recognized credentials.
 Yet the postsecondary attainment rate in the U.S. is only 45%, and low-income students often struggle to gain access to postsecondary education.
 We must improve how our education system—from K-12 through college—partners with employers and prepares our young people for success, and Pathways to Prosperity aims to do just that.